Haven't filed taxes in a long time?

 If you haven’t filed taxes in 5 years:

 You’re at a higher risk.
-The IRS may After five years, the IRS may file a Substitute for Return (SFR) on your behalf if no tax return is filed.
+The IRS may, after five years, file a Substitute for Return (SFR) on your behalf if no tax return is filed.
+Penalties for not filing taxes for 5 years can include an SFR filed by the IRS, leading to higher tax liability due to limited deductions.
 An SFR typically results in a higher tax liability because it includes only basic deductions, such as the standard deduction, and may exclude specific credits or itemized deductions that could reduce tax liability.
 Following the SFR, the IRS may initiate collection actions, such as wage garnishments, bank levies, property liens, or, in extreme cases, asset seizures.

 If you haven’t filed taxes in 10 years: